-Taking photos is an expression of my “Art” and though it isn’t always art to most people, it gives me the feeling of catching an interesting moment of my life’s experiences.
+… Taking photos is an expression of my “Art” and though it isn’t always art to most people, it gives me the feeling of catching an interesting moment from my life’s experiences.

 I have been taking photos since 1944.
-I was two years old when I took a photo of my Great Grandmother getting out of her car (Kodak Brownie Automatic).
+I was two years old when I took my first photo of my Great Grandmother getting out of her car (Kodak Brownie Automatic).
 That is my first recorded photo.
-Not much is remember from those years, but as I grew to be 11 years old I was moved by my mother and father to Formosa (Taiwan is our modern name).
+Not much is remembering from those years, but as I grew to be 11 years old I was moved by my mother and father to Formosa (Taiwan is the current name).
 While there, I began to experience Life as a very strange looking young boy.
-I was the only foreign kid in southern Taiwan.
-Every Chinese person found me to be very unusual to observe, my hair wasn’t black like theirs, my eyes were green/brown, and my arms grew small white hair which they often plucked at in curiousity.
+I was the only foreign kid in southern Taiwan for about three years.
+Every Chinese person found me to be very unusual to observe, my hair wasn’t black like theirs, my eyes were green/brown, and my arms grew small white hair which they often plucked at in curiosity.

-Now my hair is still white, and I still find children pulling on my arm hairs, people stopping on the streets to observe me going about a normal daily life.
+Now, my hair is still white, and I still find children pulling on my arm hair, people stopping on the streets to observe me going about a normal daily life.
 I teach exceptionally gifted Chinese students how to prepare themselves for life in a western classroom.
-The fashion now is for Chinese kids who are High School one age, to journey to an all English classroom somewhere in a western society.
-This is similar to the shock I experienced when I was a boy trying to attend school in Taiwan during the years of 1952 to 1961.
+The fashion now is for Chinese kids, who are High School age, to be sent abroad to complete their education.
+They are shocked out of their “perfect one child world”.
+Suddenly they are in an all English classroom somewhere in a western society no longer the center of attentions.
+This is similar to the shock I experienced when I was a boy trying to attend school in Taiwan.

 The photos I have taken over the years are slowly being scanned into digital format and will appear here as they are completed.
 I hope you find them interesting and return often to see the new updates.

-I live in Chengdu which is in Sichuan Province - northwestern China.
+I live in Chengdu, China.
+Chengdu is the capital of Sichuan Province - northwestern China.
 I live very near to the boarders between Sichuan and Tibet.
 On any given day, I can step out my front door and adventure into a photo opportunity.

-Thank you for stopping by and when you have time, make a comment as you are touched by the photos.
+Thank you for stopping by and when you have time make a comment as you are touched by the photos.
 You can reach me via my email Jim@V2rs.com or leave me a message at 916-913-9598.
-Regards :)